Very long-chain fatty acids

 Fatty acid beta-oxidation

-A fatty acid is chemically not very reactive.
+A fatty acid is not very reactive chemically.

-The enzym fatty acyl-CoA synthetase associates a Coenzyme A to the fatty acid.
+The enzyme fatty acyl-CoA synthetase attaches a coenzyme A to the fatty acid.

-The enzym acyl-CoA oxidase inserts a “double bond”
+The enzyme acyl-CoA oxidase adds a “double bond”.

-The enzym enoyl-CoA hydratase uses a water molecule to remove the double bond and to insert a hydroxyl (O-H)
+The enzyme enoyl-CoA hydratase uses a water molecule to remove the double bond and insert a hydroxyl (O-H).

-The “O-H” is oxidized to “=O” by the enzym hydroxyacyl-CoA dehydrogenase
+The “O-H” is oxidized to “=O” by the enzyme hydroxyacyl-CoA dehydrogenase.

-The 16-carbon fatty acid is cleaved by thiolase in a 14-carbon fatty acid and a 2-carbon fatty acid.
+The 16-carbon fatty acid is cleaved by thiolase into a 14-carbon fatty acid and a 2-carbon fatty acid.

 +